 Rules and Regulations

 Potrero War is an SCA corporate event put on by the members of the society.
 Attendees at Potrero War are there as guests of the Barony of Calafia, and are expected to abide by all site rules and regulations for the duration of the event.
 The following regulations are put in place by the SCA Inc, Barony of Calafia, in accordance with SCA corpora and modern county rules and regulations.
-These site rules are intended to compliment the County Park rules and in some cases will be more restrictive than County Park rules.
+These site rules are intended to complement the County Park rules and in some cases will be more restrictive than County Park rules.
 This is necessary to protect the health and safety of those attending the event, as well as ensure our ability to be fully in compliance with all County and State regulations.

 All individuals attending Potrero War are responsible for complying with all modern laws, County Park Rules, and SCA regulations while they are on site.
 When you sign the registration form at Gate, you are agreeing to follow these regulations.
-All rules and regulations will be enforced by the Potrero War Autocrat Staff, Constabulary, and the Potrero County Park staff.
+All rules and regulations will be enforced by the Potrero War Steward Staff, Constabulary, and the Potrero County Park staff.
 The event staff will be diligently and stringently enforcing all site rules detailed in the Gate Booklet.
 Please be aware that violations of these regulations will not be tolerated, and will be immediately dealt with as appropriate.

 If violations of modern civil laws occur, the SCA will not be responsible for the individuals committing the violations, and the modern authorities will be called immediately.
 Violations of County park regulations will be addressed by the Ranger Staff.
 Violations of SCA site rules or Corpora will be handled on a case by case basis, and may result in immediate or future sanctions depending on the severity of the violations.
 Repeated violators may be removed from site as allowed by SCA Corpora at the discretion of the Baronial or Kingdom Seneschal, without refund.
 It is within the purview of the Seneschallate to eject from the event any individuals or groups who are posing a threat to the health or safety of event attendees, who are in violation of modern laws or SCA regulations, or whose actions or behavior are disrupting the event or interfering with the event staff's ability to effectively run the event.